ourstudio-se/puan-python/docs/source/reference/puan.rst

 :class:`variable`
    The :class:`variable` class is a central key in all Puan packages.
 It consists of an id, :class:`Bounds` and data type (dtype).

-:class:`SolutionVariable`
-   The :class:`SolutionVariable` class is an extension to the :class:`variable` class where each variable can be assigned a value.

 .. _Proposition:

 Proposition